A Detailed Guide to the Luxembourg Christmas Market in 2022

 The Christmas Markets of Luxembourg City

-The markets really leaned into the “lights” theme.
-The trees were strung really intricately with lights, the best tree lights in any of the Christmas markets we visited.
+The markets really leaned into the “lights” theme of the Winterlights Festival.
+Trees were strung really intricately with lights – the best tree lights in any of the Christmas markets we visited.

-I think it came from a combination of the best lit trees we had seen yet, plus a lot of rides and yes, even a few carnival games, in the markets.
-Plus, there was Christmas music piped in!
-It was just delightfully jolly.
+The combination of the best lit trees we had seen yet, plus a lot of rides, Christmas music wafting overhead, and yes, even a few carnival games in the markets made the whole thing just delightfully jolly.

 This market has a Christmas tree, a traditional nativity display, and 35 chalets (stalls).
 There was also a little campfire, with a stand where you could buy smores fixing to make over the fire.

 I would call this the “international” market, as the stalls, particularly the food stalls, showcased foods from different countries.
-For examples, we saw:
+For example, we saw:

 Things to buy at Place d’Armes: